snak2e-tech/begfi/README.md

 19. Borrower sends back money.
 	1. Prompt for sending it back exists
 20. Notification at the end of the payment date via The Graph, API fetch if loan has been paid back by showing if address of borrower has sent money to address of lender
-## Potential Problems

-21. What happens if?
-	1. Borrower does something wrong like
-		- Their friend instead of them sends it back
-		- They use a different wallet to send it back

 ## Loan Bot to show Loan Information to Lender and its Functionality##

 Basic reddit Loanbot documentation: